joshurbain/vclods-docker/README.md

 1. Have Docker Desktop installed on your system
 2. Clone the repo with the submodule (`git clone --recursive git@github.com:joshurbain/vclods-docker.git`)
 3. Place your files in the `vclods` folder
-4. Build the instance (shown below)
+4. Build the instance and container (shown below)
-5. Either open a shell and use VCLODs directly or run the container (also shown below)
+5. Open a shell and use VCLODs directly (shown below) or run the container

 ### Build an instance